 More recently, he has been under fire from some party regulars for representing Del.
 Tony E. Fulton (D-Baltimore), who has been indicted with Annapolis lobbyist Gerard E. Evans on charges of conspiring to defraud the lobbyist's clients.
 Many in the party were angry that he is representing the Democrat, calling it a conflict in his duties as the GOP chairman.
 Bennett said he has no conflict.

 "It's not just the Fulton matter" that is causing him to consider more balance between his political duties and his legal career, Bennett said.

 State Senators Trade Jobs

 The music started again, briefly, in the Maryland General Assembly's game of musical senators.

-Just before the legislative session began, Senate President Thomas V. Mike Miller Jr. (D-Clinton) sent Sen. John J. Hafer (R-Allegany) from the Finance Committee to Budget and Taxation to replace the seat that Republicans lost when Sen. Robert R. Neall (D-Anne Arundel) switched parties.
+Just before the legislative session began, Senate President Thomas V. Mike Miller Jr. (D-Prince George's) sent Sen. John J. Hafer (R-Allegany) from the Finance Committee to Budget and Taxation to replace the seat that Republicans lost when Sen. Robert R. Neall (D-Anne Arundel) switched parties.

 Last week, before any of the committees had convened, Miller sent Hafer back to Finance, in exchange for Minority Leader Martin G. Madden (R-Howard).

 Former Republican Howard County executive Charles I. Ecker will dish it out to his Democratic successor at a political roast Sunday.